 XLIST Council Spotlight: Ana De Archuleta

 Today, De Archuleta serves as managing director of National Sawdust, a nonprofit performing arts organization and music venue in Williamsburg, Brooklyn.
-She works alongside National Sawdust’s co-founder, composer and artistic director Paola Prestini, making the theater a rare New York cultural institution led by a team of women.
+She works alongside National Sawdust’s co-founder, composer and artistic director Paola Prestini.
+Together, their theater is a rare New York cultural institution led by a team of women.
 Keep reading to discover De Archuleta’s take on how experiential builds community, how VR is transforming modern opera and building a future through artist and scientist collaborations.

 Why does experiential matter to you?

-The experiential industry is of great importance to me as the Managing Director of National Sawdust and founder of A.D.A.
-Artist Management.
+The experiential industry is of great importance to me.
 By creating immersive experiences that connect with audiences on a deeper level, we can enhance the impact of our performances and build long-lasting relationships with our patrons.